 set up systems within their organisation to ensure that they are advised of any allegations of reportable conduct against employees;

-notify the Ombudsman as soon as possible and no later than thirty days after being made aware of an allegation;
+notify the Ombudsman as soon as possible and no later than 7 days after being made aware of an allegation;

 notify the Ombudsman whether or not the School plans to take disciplinary or other action in relation to an employee who is the subject of a reportable allegation or conviction, and the reasons for taking or not taking any such action as soon as practicable; and